Benefits of solo road trips

 What Usually Happens:

-- Coffee shop chats or friendly advice from strangers happen more when you’re solo.
+• Coffee shop chats or friendly advice from strangers happen more when you’re solo.

-- You’re probably more approachable without a group.
+• You’re probably more approachable without a group.

 This kind of social openness is a hidden perk that surprises many first-time solo travelers.

-5. Zero Compromises, Every Choice is Yours
+5. Zero Compromises: Every Choice Is Yours on a Solo Road Trip

 Group travel often comes with endless debates over where to stop or eat.
 Rolling solo gives you veto power over every decision, from which podcasts to binge to which roadside diner to check out.